- Agronomic: corn

 - Sustainable Communities: partnerships, sustainability measures

-Objective 2: Developing yield response curves and recommendations to optimize aqueous solution for greenhouse and field applications.
+Objective 2: Develop yield response curves and recommendations to optimize aqueous solution for greenhouse and field applications.

-Objective 3: Disseminating the project findings among local producers, extension agents, and other university professionals, through a series of workshops and field days, extension bulletins, production procedure manual, and other online resources.
+Objective 3: Disseminate the project findings among local producers, extension agents and other university professionals through a series of workshops and field days, extension bulletins, production procedure manual and other online resources.